bhageena/bhageena.github.io/_posts/blog/2016-09-30-what's new in C#6.md

 ---
 layout: post
-title: What's new in C# 6
+title: What's new in C Sharp 6
 description: "The rich feature list of C# 6, allows us to write more concise and readable code.
 The syntax avoids verbosity in many common scenarios and it leads to better developer productivity by helping us concentrate on developing the core features rather than getting entangled in the constructs of the language"
 excerpt: ""
 categories: blog
-tags: C# .Net NewReleases Improvements
+tags: CSharp .Net NewReleases Improvements
 comments: true
 share: true
 readtime: true